-Apple reportedly testing offline voice dictation in iOS 7Alex Wagner - Deputy Managing Editor, News Desk
+Apple reportedly testing offline voice dictation in iOS 7Alex Wagner - Editorial Director of News and Content

 Voice dictation has been a part of iOS for quite a while now, but in order to take advantage of the feature, the user must have an active Internet connection.
 However, some code purportedly discovered inside the iOS 7 betas suggest that that requirement could change in the future.